guillp/jwskate/README.md

 - [AuthLib](https://docs.authlib.org/en/latest/jose/)

 Not to say that those are _bad_ libs (I actually use `jwcrypto` myself for `jwskate` unit tests), but they either don't support some important features, lack documentation, or generally have APIs that don't feel easy-enough, Pythonic-enough to use.

 ## Design

 ### JWK are dicts

 JWK are specified as JSON objects, which are parsed as `dict` in Python.
-The `Jwk` class in `jwskate` is actually a `dict` subclass, so you can use it exactly like you would use a dict: you can access its members, dump it back as JSON, etc.
-The same is true for Signed or Encrypted Json Web tokens in JSON format.
+The `Jwk` class in `jwskate` is actually a `dict` subclass, so you can use it exactly like you would use a dict: you can access its members, dump it back as JSON, etc. The same is true for Signed or Encrypted Json Web tokens in JSON format.

 ### JWA Wrappers

 You can use `cryptography` to do the cryptographic operations that are described in [JWA](https://www.rfc-editor.org/info/rfc7518), but since `cryptography` is a general purpose library, its usage is not straightforward and gives you plenty of options to carefully select and combine, leaving room for errors.
-To work around this, `jwskate` comes with a set of wrappers that implement the exact JWA specifications, with minimum risk of mistakes.
+It has also a quite inconsistent API to handle the different type of keys and algorithms.
+To work around this, `jwskate` comes with a set of consistent wrappers that implement the exact JWA specifications, with minimum risk of mistakes.

 ### Safe Signature Verification

 For every signature verification method in `jwskate`, the expected signature(s) algorithm(s) must be specified.
 That is to avoid a security flaw where your application accepts tokens with a weaker encryption scheme than what your security policy mandates; or even worse, where it accepts unsigned tokens, or tokens that are symmetrically signed with an improperly used public key, leaving your application exposed to exploitation by attackers.

 To specify which signature algorithms are accepted, each signature verification method accepts, in order of preference:

 - an `alg` parameter which contains the expected algorithm, or an `algs` parameter which contains a list of acceptable algorithms
 - the `alg` parameter from the signature verification `Jwk`, if present.
 This `alg` is the algorithm intended for use with that key.

 Note that you cannot use `alg` and `algs` at the same time.
 If your `Jwk` contains an `alg` parameter, and you provide an `alg` or `algs` which does not match that value, a `Warning` will be emitted.